Cortes of Cádiz: Background

 Napoleon's armies invaded Portugal (1807) and then Spain (1808), upending the Bourbon monarchy.
 At the time of the invasion, Charles IV had been at serious odds with his son and heir Ferdinand VII.
-In March 1808 the Tumult of Aranjuez, first forced Charles IV's first minister Manuel Godoy to be sacked; and then Charles IV himself was forced to abdicate under pressure.
+In March 1808, the Tumult of Aranjuez, first forced Charles IV's first minister Manuel Godoy to be sacked; and then Charles IV himself was forced to abdicate under pressure.
 French armies were occupying Portugal and Spain, with some 50,000 in the capital Madrid, so that whoever was on the throne of Spain, the monarch had to contend with French troops.
 Napoleon saw the opportunity to bring down the dysfunctional and weak Bourbon monarchy by pitting father and son against each other further, to his own advantage.
 He invited Ferdinand VII to Bayonne, France, where Ferdinand thought that Napoleon was going to affirm him as Spain's legitimate ruler.
 His father Charles and mother María Luisa were also separately called to Bayonne.

-After the Dos de Mayo Uprising (2nd of May) 1808, Napoleon forced Ferdinand to abdicate the throne in favor of his father, who had abdicated under pressure.
-Because Charles hated his son so much that did not want him to be his heir, he then abdicated in favor of Napoleon himself.
+After the Dos de Mayo Uprising (2 May) 1808, Napoleon forced Ferdinand to abdicate the throne in favor of his father, who had abdicated under pressure.
+Because Charles hated his son so much that he did not want him to be his heir, he then abdicated in favor of Napoleon himself.
 Napoleon turned over the throne of Spain to his older brother Joseph Napoleon, who was crowned in July 1808.
 Napoleon thought that a reformist regime would be welcomed by the Spanish people, but they chose loyalty to Ferdinand VII.
-In order further shore up French dominance and implement structural changes, Napoleon brought together as many aristocrats as possible to Bayonne, where they ratified "the first written constitution of the Spanish-speaking world."
+In order to further shore up French dominance and implement structural changes, Napoleon brought together as many aristocrats as possible to Bayonne, where they ratified "the first written constitution of the Spanish-speaking world."
 This document is variously called the Bayonne Statute and the Bayonne Constitution.
 It abolished privileges fueros, the inquisition, and preserved the Cortes.
-Roman Catholicism was kept as the sole religion.
+Catholicism was kept as the sole religion.
 It is said that all but a few pro-French Spaniards rejected this document.